 One of the reasons I got into farming was because I wasn't happy with the options I had at the farmers' market.
 Sure, everything sounded great and I imagined how perfect everything must be after reading several Micheal Pollen books... but when I went to tour the farms and volunteer for the day, the reality wasn't what I had hoped it was.

-Don't get me wrong, everything was better than the 'factory' farms.... but beyond the beauty of the pasture and neat little rows of chicken tractors, I was heartbroken seeing how the animals actually lived.
+Beyond the beauty of the pasture and neat little rows of chicken tractors, I was heartbroken seeing how the animals actually lived.

 On that farm the chickens had grown so fast that they were missing feathers and hardly could walk.
 The result was anything but a respectful life... they were genetically inhumane.